archie94/PSync/README.md

 # PSync
-A Python-based Sync Tool for Challenged Networks
+A Android-based Sync Tool for Challenged Networks